vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 - **Performance issues**: Systems experience an unexpected performance impact when running with Defender for Endpoint
 - **Application compatibility issues**: Applications experience unexpected behavior when running with Defender for Endpoint

+Creating an exclusion is one possible approach for addressing these types of issues.

+>[!NOTE] Creating an exclusion should only be considered after thoroughly understanding the root cause of the unexpected behavior.

 | Example scenario | Steps to consider |
 |:---|:----|
 | [False positive](defender-endpoint-false-positives-negatives.md): An entity, such as a file or a process, was detected and identified as malicious, even though the entity isn't a threat. | 1.
 [Review and classify alerts](defender-endpoint-false-positives-negatives.md#part-1-review-and-classify-alerts) that were generated as a result of the detected entity. <br/>2.
 [Suppress an alert](defender-endpoint-false-positives-negatives.md#suppress-an-alert) for a known entity. <br/>3.
 [Review remediation actions](defender-endpoint-false-positives-negatives.md#part-2-review-remediation-actions) that were taken for the detected entity. <br/>4.
 [Submit the false positive to Microsoft](/defender-xdr/submission-guide) for analysis. <br/>5.
 [Define an exclusion](defender-endpoint-false-positives-negatives.md#part-3-review-or-define-exclusions) for the entity (only if necessary). |